By Allison Jasper of Bowhunting360

 I wanted to know: what to wear, what to pack, and what to do in the woods.
 Would I be able to climb a tree?
 How would I feel being out in the woods with no other humans closeby?
 Fortunately, my first bowhunts were an amazing experience, and I’m happy to share what I learned.

 What Do I Wear?

-People wear lots of different things when bowhunting, but let the weather guide your choices.
+People wear different things when bowhunting, but let the weather guide your choices.
 If you feel cold when first stepping outside, you’ll soon freeze while sitting in a ground blind or tree stand.
 Do yourself a big favor: Shop for boots and clothes that match the climate where you hunt.